 It is common for many Maine Coon cats to have tufts of fur between their toes, which stick out more than the surrounding fur.

 These are commonly called toe tufts, and they aren’t unique to Maine Coon Cats.
 Instead, this is a feature commonly found in many medium and long-haired cats.

 Toe tufts help to muffle the sound of a cat’s paw steps while walking, which helps them to silently stalk prey.

-While many feral and outdoor cats tend to lose their toe tufts from the abrasion of walking on rocks and other rough surfaces, indoor cats usually keep their toe tufts since they typically only walk on even or soft surfaces (source 1).
+Most feral and outdoor cats tend to lose their toe tufts from the abrasion of walking on rocks and other rough surfaces.

 When Do Maine Coons Get Their Ear Tufts

 Many owners will look at their kittens and wonder when do Maine Coons get their lynx tips?